Nwakakukaks/lightblock/README.md

-## LightBlock - Built Lightlink gasless hackathon '24
+# LightBlock - Built at Lightlink gasless hackathon '24

-### LightBlock simplifies creating, compiling, deploying and managing smart contracts.
+## LightBlock simplifies creating, compiling, deploying and managing smart contracts.

-**Project Goal**: We want to give anyone the ability to effortlessly create, deploy, manage, and gain insights into their smart contracts.
+**Project Goal**: We wanted to give anyone the ability to effortlessly create, deploy, manage, and gain insights into their Dapp smart contracts.

 **Project Website**: [website](https://lightblock-omega.vercel.app/)